osmandapp/web/main/docs/user/personal/tracks.md

 <InfoAndroidOnly />

+*<Translate ios="true" ids="shared_string_menu,shared_string_my_places,shared_string_gpx_tracks"/> tab*.

 ![My Places with tracks in Android](@site/static/img/personal/tracks/tracks_delete_folder_andr.png)

-You can delete a folder with all the tracks contained in it.
+You can delete a folder with all the tracks it contains.
 To do this:
-- Go to *Menu → My Places → Tracks tab*.
-- Tap the three dots menu of the folder you want to delete.
+- Tap on the three-dot menu of the folder you want to delete.
 - At the bottom of the menu, find the Delete Folder option.
-- Note that this action is irreversible.
+- *Note* that this action is irreversible.

 ## Read more about GPX